 LED lighting can add a cool, modern aesthetic to any entertainment space.
 Here's everything you need to know to buy and install them.

-If you decide against the convenience of a ready-made LED light kit, there are some products to purchase and some considerations to be made about what you want the lights to look like.
+If you decide against the convenience of an all-inclusive LED light kit, there are some products to purchase and some considerations to be made about what you want the lights to look like:

 What You’ll Need to Install LED Lights